UnionsWA is the state's peak union body, representing over 30 affiliated unions which have over 150,000 members in Western Australia.

 Conservative governments, as well as some employers and sections of the media try to portray unionism as old fashioned and unnecessary, but tens of thousands of working people across Australia will tell you something very different - that their union gives them an opportunity to have a say over what they are paid and it gives them some security in their job.

-Carolyn Smith (United Voice)
+Carolyn Smith (United Workers Union)

 Mick Buchan (Construction Forestry Mining and Energy Union)

 Ben Harris (The Shop, Distributive and Allied Employees' Association of WA)

 Matt Jarman (State School Teachers' Union of W.A.
 (Inc))

 UnionsWA is a democratic organisation, where affiliated unions elect the leadership group as well as the decision-making bodies of UnionsWA.
 We have a formal Constitution and Rules which sets out how the organisation functions, including the functions of our key decision making-bodies: UnionsWA Council and UnionsWA Executive.